linuxmuster/linbo-build-docker/README.md

 This build environment allows building linuxmuster-linbo7 ubuntu packages on any linux distro, which provides docker and git.

+Note: Run the scripts as an unprivileged user.
+The user has to member of the group _docker_.

 ### Installation/Update
 - Clone this repository.
 - Change into the repo directory and invoke `./setup_env.sh`.